Zaputlah/shop-warehouse-api/README.md

 3. Swagger UI: http://localhost:8080/swagger-ui/index.html

 ## 🧱 Design Decisions
-- Entity utama: Item
+- Main entity: Item
-- Satu Item dapat memiliki banyak Variant
+- One Item can have multiple Variants
-- Stock disimpan di Variant, bukan di Item
+- Stock is stored in Variant, not in Item
-- Validasi:
+- Validation:
-  - Tidak boleh membuat Item dengan nama duplikat
+  - Cannot create an Item with a duplicate name
-  - Nama Variant harus unik per Item
+  - Variant name must be unique per Item
-  - Variant harus selalu terhubung ke Item valid
+  - Variant must always be linked to a valid Item

 ## 📌 Assumptions
-- Harga menggunakan USD
+- Prices are in USD
-- Database menggunakan H2 In-Memory
+- Database uses H2 In-Memory
-- API mengikuti standar RESTful
+- API follows RESTful standards
-- Manajemen stock hanya boleh via endpoint khusus add-stock dan reduce-stock
+- Stock management is only allowed via specific endpoints: add-stock and reduce-stock

 ## 📚 API Documentation
 ### 🟩 ITEMS